Janus and RG interfaces in three-dimensional gauged supergravity II: General $\alpha$: Introduction

 In lower dimensional gauged supergravities it is often the case that in addition to a maximally supersymmetric AdS vacuum there are extrema with a reduced amount of supersymmetry.
 One of the aims of the present paper is to construct holographic Janus solutions which correspond to RG interfaces \cite{Gaiotto:2012np}, between different AdS vacua\footnote{See \cite{Gutperle:2012hy,Arav:2020asu,Korovin:2013gha} for other examples of holographic RG-flow interfaces.}.
 This paper is a continuation of the work presented \cite{Chen:2021mtn}, which considered three-dimensional $\cN=8$ gauged supergravity with $n=4$ vector multiplets, first discussed in \cite{Nicolai:2001ac}.
 This theory has an $\AdS_3$ vacuum with maximal $\cN=(4,4)$ supersymmetry as well as two families of $\AdS_3$ vacua with $\cN=(1,1)$ supersymmetry \cite{Berg:2001ty}.
 The gauged supergravity has a parameter $\alpha$ on which the embedding tensor for the gauged supergravity depends.
 For this theory the dual superconformal algebra of the $\cN=(4,4)$ vacuum is given by the ``large'' superconformal algebra $D^1(2,1;\alpha) \times D^1(2,1;\alpha)$, and the three-dimensional supergravity is believed to be a truncation of M-theory on $\AdS_3\times S^3\times S^3 \times S^1$ \cite{Boonstra:1998yu,Elitzur:1998mm,deBoer:1999gea,Gukov:2004ym}.
 In the previous paper we considered the special case of $\alpha=1$ for which the explicit expressions become simpler.
 Here we will analyze the case for general $\alpha$, using both analytical and numerical methods.

-The structure of this paper is as follows: In section \ref{sec2} we review the three dimensional gauged supergravity with $n=4$ vector multiplets used in the paper.
-We consider three truncations where the gauge fields as well as some scalars can consistently be set to zero and fix the $N=(1,1)$ vacua for general $\alpha$.
+The structure of this paper is as follows: In section \ref{sec2} we review the three dimensional gauged supergravity with $n=4$ vector multiplets used here.
+We consider three truncations where the gauge fields as well as some scalars can consistently be set to zero and fix the $\cN=(1,1)$ vacua for general $\alpha$.
 In section \ref{sec3} we derive the BPS flow equations for an $AdS_2$ sliced Janus ansatz, this generalizes and streamlines the discussion of \cite{Chen:2021mtn}.
-In section \ref{sec4} we derive the flow equations and integrate them numerically for the three truncations.
-For the second and third truncations where $N=(1,1)$ AdS vacua exists we present examples of RG-flow interfaces.
+In section \ref{sec4} we present the flow equations for the three truncations and integrate them numerically for the three truncations.
+For the second and third truncations where $\cN=(1,1)$ AdS vacua exists we present examples of RG-flow interfaces.
 In section \ref{sec5} we use the solutions to calculate some holographic observables.
-In particular we determine the masses of the fluctuating scalars around the $N=(1,1)$ vacua, the mass squared is positive and quite large, which means that the scalar fluctuations around fixed point are repulsive in the UV.
+In particular we determine the masses of the fluctuating scalars around the $\cN=(1,1)$ vacua.
+The mass squared of the scalar fluctuations is positive and quite large, which means that the scalar fluctuations around the fixed point are repulsive in the UV.
 This implies that the initial conditions have to be fine tuned in order to reach the fixed point.
 We discuss our results and possible directions for future research in section \ref{sec6}.